bigrobsf/websocket-chat/README.md

 ### **JavaScript**

 We’re now ready to start coding the client side of our chat app!
-Open a blank text document and save it as **client.js**.
+Open a blank text document and save it as **client.js** (for simplicity, we'll put all files in the same directory).
 We’ll start by defining the `window.onload` function, which won’t execute until the HTML page has fully loaded.

 Inside the function, we need to declare several variables and initialize them by getting key elements on the page: